White House: East Wing

 The East Wing was first built in 1902 as a guest entrance.
-It was heavily renovated in 1942 to add a second floor, which concealed the construction of an underground bunker, the Presidential Emergency Operations Center.
+It was heavily renovated in 1942 to add a second floor, which concealed the construction of an underground bunker, the Presidential Emergency Operations Center (PEOC).

-Among its uses, the East Wing has intermittently housed the offices and staff of the first lady and the White House Social Office.
+Among its uses, the East Wing intermittently housed the offices and staff of the first lady and the White House Social Office.
 In 1977, Rosalynn Carter became the first to place her personal office in the East Wing and to formally call it the "Office of the First Lady".

-In July 2025, the Trump administration announced plans for a new ballroom on White House grounds.
-The existing East Wing was demolished in October 2025 to make way for a "modernized" East Wing including the ballroom.
-The White House has stated that the costs of construction would be completely covered by private donations.
+In July 2025, the Trump administration announced plans for a ballroom to be added to the existing East Wing.
+However, the administration later decided to replace the original East Wing with a new, much larger East Wing, including the ballroom, a rebuilt colonnade, rebuilt offices for the first lady over a rebuilt bunker and military complex slated to open in September 2028.
+The original East Wing was demolished in October 2025 to make way for the new structure.
+As of February 2026, the project is projected to cost $400 million.
+The construction is allegedly completely funded by private donations, although by June 2026 federal funds totaling at least $352 million have been diverted to the project.